 - It’s easier than you think to get here and you can fly direct.
 Kalispell is home to Glacier Park International Airport (airport code FCA) and not only does the airport have stunning views of the Swan Mountains, but it also welcomes regular flights from major hubs across the country.
-Seven airlines – including Alaska, Allegiant, American, Delta, Frontier, JetBlue, Sun Country and United – offer direct flights from a variety of cities, including New York City, Chicago, Charlotte, Atlanta, Dallas/Fort Worth, Denver, Salt Lake City, Minneapolis, Las Vegas, San Diego, Los Angeles, San Francisco, Oakland, Portland and Seattle.
+Seven airlines – including Alaska, Allegiant, American, Delta, Frontier, JetBlue, Sun Country and United – offer direct flights from a variety of cities, including New York City, Chicago, Charlotte, Atlanta, Dallas/Fort Worth, Denver, Salt Lake City, Minneapolis, Las Vegas, San Diego, Los Angeles, San Francisco, Oakland, Portland and Seattle (some flights are seasonal).
 See the full list of direct flights here.

 - Don’t be afraid to road trip.
 With Kalispell’s location in northwest Montana, it’s in a destination that’s perfectly suited for road trips.
 No matter which route you take, you’ll be welcomed with wide-open spaces, fresh mountain air, charming towns and plenty of activities – like llama trekking, small-town rodeos, trails and lakes – to keep you busy.